rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 === Gap and motivation for this work

-In Vorwerk, testing time takes up a considerable amount of resources and creates a bottleneck hinder
+In Vorwerk, testing time takes up a considerable amount of resources and creates a bottleneck hinderance.